Naman1369/E-commerce/README.md

 - We have created a product details page where if click on "more info" it shows the information of the product.
 - We have also created two buttons to increase and decrease the quantity of the product.

+## Milestone 17: Project Overview -

+In this milestone we learned the following things-

+Key learnings -

+- We have edited the user schema to store cart products.

+- We have also implemented an end point to receive the product details and store in database.

+## Milestone 18 -

+In this milestone we learned -

+Key learnings -

+- We have create an endpoint to receive request from cart page.
+- We have also create an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19 -

+In this milestone we learned -

+Key learning -